-- Minimum of four (4) years of continuous sobriety within the State of Georgia (so that he/she may be eligible for election as Delegate). - 2.
+- Four (4) to five (5) years of continuous sobriety within the State of Georgia (so that he/she may be eligible for election as Delegate). - 2.
 Experienced in group affairs, such as secretary, Central Office, etc. - 3.
 Should be able to coordinate and lead. - 4.
 Have served a minimum of one (1) year as G.S.R. engaged in group, district and State Assembly affairs. - 5.
 Time and energy to serve his/her district as well as liaison between Delegate and district. - 6.
 Be well prepared to place principles before personalities.